mgechev/angular-performance-checklist/readme.md

 }
 ```

 **Warning**: Use this practice **very carefully only when you're sure what you are doing** because if not used properly it can lead to an inconsistent state of the DOM.
+Also note that the code above is not going to run in WebWorkers.
+In order to make it WebWorker-compatible, you need to set the label's value by using the Angular's renderer.

 ### Use pure pipes